 - Next, get the needed amount of SOL from a supported crypto exchange.
-Binance, Coinbase, and FTX are good options.
 Then, sent the SOL to your wallet.

 - Once your wallet is ready with enough SOL, connect it to Magic Eden.
-For this, click ‘Select Wallet’ on the top-right corner of the website.
+For this, click ‘Connect Wallet’ on the top-right corner of the website.
 Follow the prompts to connect your wallet.

 - Now that your wallet is connected, it’s time to find the perfect NFT collection for you.
 You can browse the marketplace for something that piques your interest.